 Haha most of my friends can not get on my bike.

 To be fair, the Civia Dupont bars have more flex than the other bars that I use, due to their design, and it took a little bit to get used to it.
 But the person that inspired this comic and I have pretty different bike philosophies!

-Comments less than three days old will go "live" without prior approval.
+Comments less than two days old will go "live" without prior approval.
 I reserve the right to remove comments that are inappropriate, inflammatory, and/or inane.
 And spammers: Don't.
 Just don't.
-(Hint: if you leave a vague comment that links to a commercial website, it's gone.)